 Other more sophisticated stone tools used for agricultural and pottery purposes have been found in Cekik, near Gilimanuk.
 These tools are considered to be 3000 years old.

 In this time hunting was not the main source of food anymore.
 People started to clear forests and jungle in order to create the first settlements and start cultivation.

-Other artifacts found indicate that the Bronze Era in Bali started around 300 BC.
-During this period of time the Balinese developed their skills considerably and started to make metal objects such as weapons, home tools and jewelry.
+Other artefacts found indicate that the Bronze Era in Bali started around 300 BC.
+During this period of time the Balinese developed their skills considerably.
+They started to make metal objects such as weapons, home tools and jewellery.

 Past and recent (beginning of 2009 in Gianyar) discoveries of sarcophagi dated from this period of time show that the Balinese were animism who worship their ancestors.